 - Track the time spent per task by each agent.

 - Asses agent productivity using detailed productivity reports.

 - Make payments directly in different currencies and for different pay dates.

 - Integrate with other useful tools like Gusto, Google Apps, etc., using Time Doctor’s Chrome extension.

 Contact center services play an important role in making or breaking your business.

-Today, brands that provide the desired level of customer service often earn maximum customer loyalty.
+Today, brands that provide the desired level of customer service often earn maximum customer loyalty and witness increased customer engagement.
 That’s why offering the right services and using the right technology in your contact center has become the need of the hour.